PATAN – The Land of VAV and Patola

 The VAV dates back to the 12th Century.
 A thoughtfully made water management structure and system to overcome the scarcity of water.

-Gujrat is famous for its Vav, these structures made intricately are the Marvels of India.
-Excavated recently the Rani-Ki-Vav was covered with Silt for many years due to floods, only 2 of its edges being visible until lately.
+Gujarat is famous for its Vav, these structures, intricately made, are the Marvels of India.
+Recently, the Rani-Ki-Vav was covered with Silt for many years due to floods, only 2 of its edges being visible until lately.

-Now under the archeological department of India, the site is maintained with beautiful gardens and is open to tourists.
+Now, under the Archaeological Department of India, the site is maintained with beautiful gardens and is open to tourists.

 The Grandeur of the monument and the expertise of the craftsman, the thought process & knowledge of Math, Geography, Symmetry and water management, the capacity to build huge structures, a system to get the raw material to the site, the patience to carve these structures speaks Volumes & keeps one wondering about the resource of Knowledge and schooling of the ancestors.